 Once the majority has held that the company waived subrogation and relied on the reimbursement clause, the issue on review becomes whether under these circumstances the tortfeasor‘s (and his insurer‘s) liability on a judgment may be decreased by the amount the plaintiff‘s insurance company has paid to the plaintiff.
 I would analyze this issue in the following way.

 There are two types of subrogation: contractual and equitable (imposed by law).
 This case involves contractual subrogation.
 The insurance policy has an express subrogation clause in the contract that covers this fact situation.
-Furthermore, the subrogee (the insurance company) has waived its contractual rights to subrogation; the waiver covers this fact situation.
-The insurance company's waiver of its subrogation rights distinguishes this case from Heifetz v.
+Furthermore, the subrogеe (the insurance company) has waived its contractual rights to subrogation; the waiver covers this fact situation.
+The insurance company‘s waiver of its subrogation rights distinguishes this case from Heifetz v.
 Johnson, 61 Wis.
-2d 111, 211 N.W.2d 834 (1973). and Vogt v.
+2d 111, 211 N.W.2d 834 (1973), and Vogt v.
 Schroeder, 129 Wis.
 2d 3, 383 N.W.2d 876 (1986).

 As a result of the waiver (assignment), the plaintiff owns the entire claim and can bring suit against the tortfeasor for the entire claim.
-Under these circumstances the tortfeasor is not at risk of double, multiple or otherwise inconsistent obligations such as paying once to the plaintiff and once again to the plaintiff's insurer.
-In this case, the tortfeasor will pay only onceto the plaintiff.
+Under these circumstances the tortfeasor is not at risk of double, multiple or otherwise inconsistent obligations such as paying once to the plaintiff and once again to the plaintiff‘s insurer.
+In this case, the tortfeasor will pay only once—to the plaintiff.

 Once an insurance company has waived its right to subrogation, subrogation no longer exists.
 Anderson v.
 Garber, 160 Wis.
 2d 389, 402, n.5, 466 N.W.2d 221 (Ct.
 App.
 1991) (relying on Radloff v.
 General Cas.
 Co., 147 Wis.
 2d 14, 18-19, 432 N.W.2d 597 (Ct.
 App.
 1988).
-If no subrogation exists, the collateral source rule applies, and the plaintiff can recover twiceonce from its insurance company and again from the tortfeasor.
+If no subrogation exists, the collateral source rule applies, and the plaintiff can recover twice—once from its insurance company and again from the tortfeasor.
 Rixmann v.
 Somerset Public Schools, 83 Wis.
 2d 571, 580, 266 N.W.2d 326 (1978); Lambert v.
 Wrensch, 135 Wis.
 2d 105, 121, 399 N.W.2d 369 (1987).

 Thus, consistent with principles of subrogation and the collateral source rule, a tortfeasor who is legally responsible for the harm should not receive the windfall of being absolved from liability when the plaintiff paid for the insurance protection and the plaintiff‘s insurance company waived its subrogation claim in favor of the plaintiff.

 I do not think that the doctrine of equitable subrogation applies when the subrogee (the insurance company) has waived its subrogation rights, as it did in this case.
-The insurance company is protected as much *614 as it wanted to be.
-The policyholder received just what he bargained for.
+The insurance company is protected as much

 Nevertheless the majority goes on to discuss equitable subrogation, asserting that equitable subrogation may be, but need not be, imposed on the basis of the insurance company‘s payment to the plaintiff regardless of the waiver.
 Is the majority asserting that courts will examine the waiver of contractual subrogation as contrary to public policy?